 - Lens height: 44 mm

-- Temple Lenght: 118 mm
+- Temple length: 118 mm

 - UV400 filter

-Rudy Project Defender sunglasses are probably the most well-known thanks to WT Team Bahrain Victorious riders who use them.
+Rudy Project Defender sunglasses are probably the most well-known, thanks to WT Team Bahrain Victorious riders who use them.

 You can adjust their arm pieces and nose pads to make them fit properly.
 Speaking of fit, they are suitable for riders with medium-sized faces.

-Unlike ROKA sunglasses, for example, Rudy Project Defender comes with a hard protective case that is great for traveling.
+Rudy Project Defender comes with a hard protective case that is great for traveling.

 Naturally, they are available in multiple color options, and you can buy an extra photochromic lens.